Jammicus/Miscellaneous/Book_Summaries/Selenium Testing Tools Cookbook - Unmesh Gundecha.md

 ### Using the BrowserMob proxy for measuring perormance

 * Captures performance data from a web application using HTML Archive (HAR) formzt
-* Can also manipulate brwoser behaviour and trafic
+* Can also manipulate browser behaviour and trafic

 Steps: